Published on July 20th, 2015 | by Geckos Tales Team

-Guatemala may be small, but it’s packed full of things for travellers to do.
-Here, we have selected some of them and presented them in a completely original and groundbreaking list-like format for you.
+It may be small, but there’re tons of things to do in Guatemala for travellers.
+Here, we have selected some of them and presented them in a completely original and ground-breaking list-like format for you.
 Isn’t the internet great?

 Climb a volcano

 Guatemala is not short on seismic activity, and as a result the country’s landscape is littered with towering volcanic peaks, both of the dormant and active type.
 The most accessible, and perhaps the most thrilling, is Pacaya, a couple of hours drive out of the tourist-hub of Antigua.
 Adventurers climb through volcanic rock on a quest to find real life flowing lava.
 Depending on the conditions (remember it is a volcano and it is in a constant process of change), you may be lucky enough to come across a river-like rapid of glowing hot liquid gushing down the mountainside.
 Be sure of foot though, there are no protective fences between you and the lava.
 There are other more challenging climbs around Antigua, as well as Quetzaltenango (Xela) for the serious hiker.
 It is highly recommended to go along with a reputable tour company since danger abounds in various forms!

 Tikal was once one of the most powerful Mayan cities, and much of its remnants have been restored for modern appreciation and learning.
 Deep in the El Peten jungle, its temple tops soar above the tallest of the trees.
 The brave of heart are able to climb several of the crazy steep structures to look down upon the canopy, people and, often, monkeys below.
 Awe-inspiring and educational at the same time, Tikal will blow the socks off everyone – from the most hardcore archaeology-nerd to the most historically naïve.